 Imagine you turn into a night owl for one year.
 You stay up until just midnight.
 You miss 2 hours/night or 730 hours/year of exposure to maximum healing.
 The long-term result is low immunity, irritability, stress, hormonal imbalance, and weight gain.
 It presents as fuzzy thinking, impaired memory, and a struggle to efficiently relate to others.
 It looks like fatigue.

 There is a better way to live and work to maximize the natural energies of the doshas, thereby maximizing creativity at work.
 Below is the most efficient routine to boost creativity and health beginning with the problem area of staying up late.
-Do know that if you are a night owl you are to slowly adjust your bedtime backwards in 15 minute increments over the course of a few weeks to make a smooth adjustment.
+Do know that if you are a night owl you are to slowly adjust your bedtime backward in 15-minute increments over the course of a few weeks to make a smooth adjustment.

 The energy of Kapha is on the planet between 6 pm and 10 pm.
 This is a heavier and denser time where memory is strong and thoughts are grounded.
 Before you go to bed, make a list of what tasks must be accomplished the next day.
 Release the list from your consciousness with confidence knowing your day to come will complete the tasks.

 Be in bed at 10 pm to capture Pitta.
 This is a nice time to read something inspirational related to work motivation.
 Perhaps you can study in a casual way.
 Just rest and relax and let the body begin to unwind.
 Lights are to be low.
 No electronics including your phone are allowed in the bedroom.

 Turn your lights out by 10:30 and no later than 11 pm.
 Before you go to sleep, tell yourself you will utilize your dream state for creativity and when you wake up, you will remember your dreams.
 Vata arises around 2 am and we actively dream as thoughts move more quickly.
 This is a highly creative time for the subconscious.